vinhngx/CarND-Vehicle-Detection/writeup_template.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-A full car detection pipeline is implemented in the "Full car-detection pipeline" section in the "sliding window search" section of the IPython notebook [Sliding Window Search-all-features-withHistory](./Sliding Window Search-all-features-withHistory.ipynb).
+A full car detection pipeline is implemented in the "Full car-detection pipeline" section in the "sliding window search" section of the IPython notebook [Sliding-Window-Search-all-features-withHistory](./Sliding-Window-Search-all-features-withHistory.ipynb).

 ---